Our research is editorially independent but we may earn a commission for purchases made through our links.

 What Is It?
 One of San Francisco’s top attractions, Golden Gate Park offers miles of vast green lawns, walking paths, lakes, and 7,000 kinds of plants right in the heart of the city.

 Why Do It?
 The park is a picturesque oasis that provides the perfect setting for a picnic, while many of the city’s top attractions are within walking distance.

 Good to Know: While the major attractions like the de Young Museum are closed, picnics are allowed while social distancing.
-Put together your own picnic basket, or perhaps order a wine, cheese, and charcuterie survival kit/box from Board at Home, which will deliver curated boxes with wine to you the same day you order.
+Put together your own picnic basket, or perhaps order a wine, cheese, and charcuterie survival kit/box from Board at Home, which will deliver curated boxes to you the same day you order.

 What Is It?
 The Lands End Trail will bring you to San Francisco artist Eduardo Aguilera’s labyrinth which lies along a rocky a windswept shoreline.

 Why Do It?
 The walk offers spectacular views of the Golden Gate Bridge, Marin Headlands, and the coast along with the labyrinth that makes for an outstanding photo-op.